top of page

 Level 1B: Submandibular Lymph Nodes

-Level 1B lymph nodes are located along the underside of the mandible, near the submandibular gland.
-These nodes drain lymph from the floor of the mouth, the anterior tongue, the gums, and parts of the upper throat.
-Like the submental nodes, submandibular lymph nodes are often involved in the metastatic spread of cancers originating from the oral cavity, oropharynx, and surrounding structures.
-Their involvement can be an important indicator of cancer progression and can influence treatment decisions such as surgery and radiation therapy.
+Level 1b submandibular lymph nodes are located along the underside of the mandible, adjacent to the submandibular gland.
+They drain lymph from the floor of mouth, anterior tongue, buccal mucosa, gums, and oropharyngeal structures.
+Like the submental nodes, the submandibular lymph nodes are frequently involved in the metastatic spread of cancers originating from the oral cavity & oropharynx.
+Their involvement can guide treatment decisions, including neck dissection, radiation therapy, or combined modalities.

 Clinical Relevance of Level 1 Lymph Nodes

-The submental and submandibular lymph nodes are often the first sites of metastasis for cancers originating from the oral cavity, floor of the mouth, and lips – making them particularly valuable for early diagnosis of head and neck cancers.
-When evaluating a patient for head and neck malignancies, clinicians pay particularly close attention to the status of level 1 lymph nodes, as their involvement can indicate more advanced disease and influence treatment strategies.
+The submental & submandibular lymph nodes are often the first sites of metastasis for cancers of the oral cavity, floor of mouth, and lips, making them central to the early diagnosis of head & neck cancers.
+During evaluation of head & neck malignancies, clinicians closely assess the status of level 1 lymph nodes, as their involvement may signal more advanced disease and influence treatment strategy.

 Additional resources: